openflighthpc/flight-desktop-webapp/README.md

 ### Installing with Flight Runway

 Flight Runway provides a Ruby environment and command-line helpers for running openflightHPC tools.
-Flight Desktop Client integrates with Flight Runway to provide easier installation and configuration.
+Flight Desktop Webapp integrates with Flight Runway to provide easier installation and configuration.

 To install Flight Runway, see the [Flight Runway installation